Keyword research guide: focus on intent and conversion

 Can I do this myself or should I hire ClickForest?

-Honest answer: You can learn the basics, but professional keyword research requires:
+Honest answer: The basics can be learned, but professional keyword research requires:

 ROI calculation: DIY costs 15-20 hours/week.
-Professional outsourcing is often more cost-effective and yields better results.
+Professional outsourcing is often cheaper + delivers better results.

 What does professional keyword research cost?